roman-marchuk/CS193HW4/README.md

 In this assignment, you will be adding a feature to a basic calculator function using a feature branch.
 After you complete your feature, you will learn how to resolve a merge conflict when you try to merge the feature into the master branch.

 ## When is this due?
-This homework will be due on Friday, 11/5.
+This homework will be due on Friday, 4/8 at 11:59 pm.

 ## When will I know I'm done?
 Advice: read the steps!!